I did Gunshot!

-And got rescued by a Hyundai Terracan driven by a Swedish tourist.
+And got rescued by a Hyundai Terracan driven by a Swiss tourist.
 Seriously. (video link to come)

 But back to the Tele Track.

 At Cockatoo Creek we were greeted on the other side of the creek by a group of people on a tag-along tour of the Cape.
 They’d come in from the top of the southern section of the Tele Track and were camping at Cockatoo Creek to watch the action.
 It’s a rocky crossing, with some deep holes that you have to try to avoid.
-Not everybody is completely successful in avoiding the holes.
+While not quite Gunshot, people still do pick the wrong line and get stuck in some of those holes.